-If you plan to visit Kenya for a short period of 1 to 3 months, you will need an electronic or e-visa.
-It is necessary that you belong to an eligible country, possess the necessary travel documents, and have access to a financial card to pay the visa fee.
-Don't worry.
-This fee is nominal as Kenya is one of the most affordable travel destinations in the world.
+If you plan to visit Kenya for a short period of 1 to 3 months, you will need an electronic travel authorisation or eTA..
+This fee to obtain a Kenyan eTA is nominal, as Kenya is one of the most affordable travel destinations in the world.
 Still, it is essential to understand the fee variations and payment-related rules and guidelines imposed by the Kenyan government.
-On this page, you will get all the details about Kenya's e-visa cost, including payment methods and urgent visa fees.
+On this page, you will get all the details about Kenya's eTA cost, including payment methods and processing charges.

-Please note that on this website, it is comparatively easy to apply for the e-visa and pay the fees.
-We offer three different processing options to accommodate travelers' diverse needs.
+Please note that on this website, it is comparatively easy to apply for the eTA and pay the fees.
+We offer two different processing options to accommodate travellers' diverse needs.
 Here is the breakdown of our offered fee packages:

-Please Note: The total visa fee will be calculated as government fee (Visa Cost) + processing fee (+ rush processing/ super rush processing).
+Please Note: The total eTA fee will be calculated as a government fee (eTA Cost) + processing fee (+ standard processing/premium processing).

-As per Kenyan government guidelines, infants, minors, and children do not require an e-visa.
-If you are traveling with your kids, remember that children up to 15 years of age don't need a visa and can travel to Kenya using a valid passport.
+As per the latest Kenyan government guidelines, infants, minors, and children will also require an eTA.
 The passport should be valid for at least six months after entering Kenya.

-The Kenya electronic visa is usually dispatched within a week or 8 days.
+The Kenya electronic travel authorisation is usually dispatched within days after approval.
 The duration involved is calculated after all the documents have been received and meet the validity criteria set forth by the government.
 Please note that this is just an average processing period.
-Usually, it doesn't take more than 3 days for a standard visa's processing, whereas urgent visas are delivered within 24 hours.
-This relies on the accuracy of data provided in the application form, the applicant's eligibility, and the travel documents' validity.
-Visa processing may take some time.
+Usually, it doesn't take more than 3 days for a standard eTA processing.
+There is also a premium service available to those who wish to receive their eTAs quickly.
+This relies on the accuracy of the data provided in the application form, the applicant's eligibility, and the travel documents' validity.

-If you cannot wait for long to obtain the e-visa and need to travel to Kenya urgently, you can apply for an urgent visa.
-To avail of this feature, you must check on the Urgent Delivery button.
-Please note that you will be charged an additional fee for the urgent visa.
-That is because urgent visas are processed on a priority basis and take much less time than a standard or normal visa.
+If you cannot wait long to obtain the eTA and need to travel to Kenya urgently, you can apply for an urgent eTA.
+To avail of this feature, you must check out the premium eTA services feature.
+Please note that you will be charged an additional fee for the premium services.
+That is because urgent eTAs are processed on a priority basis and take much less time than standard eTAs.

-You can use MasterCard, American Express, Visa, and PayPal for payment.
+You can use MasterCard, American Express, Visa, and PayPal for payment towards obtaining the Kenyan eTA.
 The payment process is completed online entirely.
-You cannot make cash payments; therefore, it is necessary to have a payment card to apply for the Kenya e-visa.
-You can use a debit or credit card to process the e-visa fees.
+You cannot make cash payments; therefore, it is necessary to have a payment card to apply for the Kenya eTA.
+You can use a debit or credit card to process the eTA fees.